realworldocaml/book/en/12b-stream-parsing-xml.md

 ```

 The type `tree` can be pattern-matched and traversed like a normal OCaml data
 structure.
-Let's see how this works by extracting out all the "Related Topics"
+Let's see how this works by extracting all the "RelatedTopics"
-in the example document.
+in the example XML document.
 First, we'll need a few helper combinator functions
 to filter through tags and trees, with the following signature:

 ```ocaml